The Offshore Voyaging Reference Site

 Robert Withers

-Looks like a great idea – why bother with an extra internal combustion engine if you don’t need it?
-Except that link was from 2008 and I can’t find anything recent about this or similar solutions.
+Looked like a great idea – why bother with an extra internal combustion engine if you don’t need it?
 Anybody know why it didn’t catch on?

 Anthony Mercurio